sudulal123/aurento/README.md

 ## <a name="to-do"> To-do </a>
 - [ ] To Fix: page reload after selection of option
-- [ ] To Fix: Alternative API Imagin API for car images
+- [ ] To Fix: Alternative API to Imagin API for car images
 - [ ] To implement: Sign-in button with pop-up login dialogue